Professional NRA & USCCA Certified Firearms Trainers - Pistol, Rifle, Shotgun, Personal Protection, Reloading

 NAFT plans to offer the NRA Basics Instructor Training and Pistol Instructor Certification in October, specific course dates will be posted by mid July.

 In order to become an NRA Certified Instructor in any discipline, the NRA requires you to complete their Basic Instructor Training (BIT) course within 24 months of taking the discipline-specific instructor course.
 Once completed, BIT remains valid for 24 months and you can add other instructor certifications without taking BIT again.

-For Pistol Instructor Certification, the NRA now requires that you complete the Basics of Pistol Shooting-Instructor Led Training (BOPS-ILT) student course.
+For Rifle, Shotgun, and Pistol Instructor Certification, the NRA now requires that you complete the Basic student course as a prerequisite for the instructor course.
 Prior to the instructor course you must also pass a pre-course qualification that demonstrates your proficiency with the fundamentals of safe gun handling and basic marksmanship skills.
 You’ll then need to complete the Pistol Instructor Certification course.

 For more detailed description on the process to become an NRA Instructor open this file: